Request Request an Appointment Call Call Us Map View Map

 Woman undergoing BOTOX® injections as part of TMJ therapy

-Precisely placed BOTOX® injections can prevent unnecessary movements in the facial muscles around your TMJ, helping them to relax.
-One study found that up to 90% of patients who underwent BOTOX® therapy for TMD found significant relief from their symptoms.
+BOTOX is famous as a cosmetic treatment, but it actually has some amazing medical applications as well!
+For example, precisely placed injections can prevent unnecessary movements in the facial muscles around your TMJs, helping them to relax.
+One study even found that up to 90% of patients who underwent BOTOX therapy for TMD found significant relief from their symptoms.
+Just how does BOTOX work as a TMJ treatment, and how can it complement other effective therapies?
+Continue reading below to discover some relevant details.

 TMJ Therapy FAQs